-Scoop out the insides and save as extras (you can eat the extra pineapple as snacks, juice it, or add it into other recipes).
+Scoop out the insides and save them as extras (you can eat the extra pineapple as snacks, juice it, or add it to other recipes).
 Make sure to drain out most of the juice from the inside of these pineapple halves as they will serve as the bowl for your food.

 Save the juice and mix it with your teriyaki sauce for extra flavor!

-Gather the rest of your ingredients, including the teriyaki sauce, minced ginger and garlic, ground
+Gather the rest of your ingredients, including the teriyaki sauce, minced ginger, and garlic, ground

 Step 2: Stir-Fry Chicken and Heat Trifecta Meal Prep